srobo/kitbook/asset-tracking.md

 # Asset Tracking

-One of the responsibilities of the Kit Logistics Coordinator is to maintain a record of the location and state of all Student Robotics' assets.
+One of the responsibilities of the Kit Logistics Coordinator is to maintain a record of the location and state of all SRs assets.
 This is generally referred to as Asset Tracking.
 It is important that the organisation is aware of the location and state of all of its assets at all times.

-This chapter documents the high-level organisation aspects around Student Robotics asset tracking.
-It is not intended as a comprehensive user manual for the Inventory system, but rather how we use the system to track our assets. **TODO: link to user manual/docs**
+This chapter documents the high-level organisation aspects around SR asset tracking.
+It is not intended as a comprehensive user manual for the Inventory system, but rather how SR uses the system to track its assets. **TODO: link to user manual/docs**

 ## The Inventory

-To record all of the necessary information regarding Student Robotics assets, all[^1] assets are tracked in the Inventory.
-It is important to note that only property of Student Robotics is tracked in the Inventory; meaning that property of third parties must not be tracked in the Inventory.
+To record all of the necessary information regarding SR assets, all[^1] assets are tracked in the Inventory.
+It is important to note that only property of SR is tracked in the Inventory; meaning that property of third parties must not be tracked in the Inventory.

 Each asset, for example an individual webcam, has a corresponding record in the Inventory.
 Within this record various properties of the asset are held such that it is possible to unambiguously identify the matching asset from its Inventory record and conversely, identify the matching Inventory record from the asset.
 There is a one-to-one mapping of assets to Inventory records.